nuricanozturk01/Flight-Search-API/README.md

 - **FlightSearchService**:
     - You can search flights with various parameters.
-    - You can search flights between two airports.

 - **FlightDataProvider**:
     - Provides flight information to the FlightSearchAPI at a specific time every day.

-# AuthenticationController API Endpoints
+## AuthenticationController API Endpoints

 | HTTP Method | Endpoint             | Description                                                                                                                                                                                                                                                                              |
 |-------------|----------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | POST        | `/api/auth/login`    | Handles user login process.
 Accepts `LoginDTO` containing user's login credentials and returns a `LoginResponseDTO` with login response data.
 In case of success, it returns a successful login response; in case of failure, it returns an error message.                               |
 | POST        | `/api/auth/register` | Handles user registration process.
 Accepts `RegisterDTO` containing user's registration details and returns a `RegisterResponseDTO` with registration response data.
 In case of success, it returns a successful registration response; in case of failure, it returns an error message. |

-# AdminController API Endpoints
+## AdminController API Endpoints

 | HTTP Method | Endpoint                      | Description                                                                                         |
 |-------------|-------------------------------|-----------------------------------------------------------------------------------------------------|